ImperialCollegeLondon/EvoSim/src/evosim/allocators.rst

 -----------------

 The random allocation algorithm :py:func:`~evosim.allocators.random_allocator` does just
-that: it randomly allocates the vehicles to a matching charging point.
+that: it randomly allocates the vehicles to a matching charging post.
 We can call it as
 follows:

 .. doctest:: random_allocator